 The USJBC is recognized by the U.S. and Japanese governments as a leader on bilateral economic issues and both actively seek USJBC input and engagement.
 Member companies get regular and early access to the government, as the governments use the USJBC as the first stop for business input.

 Relationships still matter in Japan.
 By engaging with a new generation of U.S. and Japanese executives and leaders, USJBC members can expand business networks while addressing issues facing their companies in Japan, the U.S. and Asia.

 Japan is a key player in the Asia-Pacific through its trade, investment and Official Development Assistance (ODA) efforts.
 USJBC companies can connect with Japanese industry and government to help shape transparent trade rules, standards and regulations in this dynamic region.

 Annual U.S. - Japan Business Conference: The annual conference convenes senior U.S. and Japanese executives to address priority trade and investment issues and engage with U.S. and Japanese government officials.
-This year’s conference will be held on September 17 and 18 in Washington, D.C.
+This year’s conference will be held virtually on the Cisco Webex platform on October 26-27, 2020.
 The Joint Statement issued at the conference will provide detailed policy recommendations to both governments in priority areas.
 Last year, the Joint Statement was hand-delivered to the Prime Minister of Japan.

 Joint Staff Meetings: Working-level personnel from U.S. and Japanese companies work together on issues of common concern, providing opportunities for USJBC members to find areas of alignment with Japanese companies.
 Current Working Groups include Digital Economy; Energy & Infrastructure; Financial Services; Healthcare Innovation; and Travel, Tourism, & Transportation.